 The meeting will be held on Zoom at 7 p.m. on April 26th.
 See the agenda here for how to connect.

 The monthly Board Meeting for the Village of Third Lake will be held on March 15, 2021 at 7:00 p.m. at the Village Hall, 87 N Lake Ave.
 The agenda can be found here.
 Please wear a mask and remember to practice social distancing.

 The annual spring trash clean up day is during the week of April 26th.
 Place your bulk items at the curb on your regular trash day during the week of April 26th.
 Furniture and large items will be collected as long as it is manageable for the driver to pick up.
 Carpeting must be rolled up, tied, weigh less than 50 pounds and less than 4 feet in length.

-The meeting will take place at the Village Hall, 87 N Lake Ave.
+The Committee meeting for the Board of Trustees will be held on March 1, 2021 at 7:00p.m. at the Village Hall, 87 N Lake Ave, Third Lake.

-Please wear a facemask and maintain social distancing.
+The Village Hall will be open at 6:30 p.m.
+Please remember to wear a mask and maintain social distancing.

 The agenda for the meeting is posted at the Village Hall or can be viewed here.